Industrial Gooseneck Desk Lamp

-It has a hole in the bottom for a hook; it can be used as a wall lamp.
+It has a recess in the bottom for a hook; it can be used as a wall lamp.

 Helo was founded in the 1930s by Henry Gerhard Senior as Elektrogeschäfts Helo in the city of Breslau, at that time a German city.
 Today a Polish city named Wroclaw.

-From old war material such as brass and aluminum from the airfield, he begins with the production of work lamps, today we say industrial lighting.
+From old war material such as brass and aluminium from the airfield, he begins with the production of work lamps, today we say industrial lighting.

 The company grows fast and moves twice in a couple of years to the address of today.